 and video games

-as a staff artist at the start of their solid-state pinball era.
-He quickly established himself with a clean, attractive style and balanced composition, and was soon promoted to Art Director in 1977.
+to join their new in-house art department.
+After turning them down twice, he eventually agreed; Paul quickly established himself with a clean, attractive style and balanced composition, and was soon promoted to Art Director in 1977.
 At Bally, his artwork appeared on many of their popular games, including Evel Knievel, Eight Ball, Playboy (Bally), Paragon, Xenon,

 In 1985, he left Bally and started Paragon Studios, Inc., a small art gallery and studio in Wheaton, Illinois.
 He remained active in arcade gaming, however, developing pinball and video game artwork for Game Plan, Data East

 , and Sega Pinball

 In 2006, Paul Faris was inducted into the Pinball Expo Hall of Fame.
 Today he lives with his family in Illinois.